Beyonce Fan Reportedly Finds George Zimmerman’s Address After Reports Of Him Threatening Her Go Public

 Beyonce fans, collectively known as the Hive, are well known for their ardent loyalty to the singer.
 One of those fans showed why today on Twitter.
-A user with the handle “@crowdgoinape” has reportedly found George Zimmerman’s home address after reports that he made threats against the singer and her husband, Jay Z.
+A user has reportedly found George Zimmerman’s home address after reports that he made threats against the singer and her husband, Jay Z.

 Based on the pictures in the Twitter thread, it looks like the information may have been pulled from court records.
 There’s also a photo in the thread which the original poster claims is of Zimmerman’s residence.

-“Beautiful house Georgie Porgie,” @crowdgrowinape wrote.
+“Beautiful house Georgie Porgie,” the user wrote.

-As The Blast reports, a private investigator linked to the production of a documentary series about Trayvon Martin’s killing shared texts that he received from Zimmerman where threatened the lives of Beyonce and Jay Z. Jay Z is one of the executive producers of the docu-series which is called, Rest in Power: The Trayvon Martin Story.
-In the texts, Zimmerman reportedly calls Beyonce a “broke whore” who he’d feed to a “13-foot gator” along with her husband.
+As The Blast reports, a private investigator linked to the production of a documentary series about Trayvon Martin’s killing shared texts that he received from Zimmerman where he threatened the lives of Beyonce and Jay Z. Jay Z is one of the executive producers of the docu-series, which is called, Rest in Power: The Trayvon Martin Story.
+In the texts, Zimmerman reportedly calls Beyonce a “broke wh**e” who he’d feed to a “13-foot gator” along with her husband.

-“Oh yeah, and tell Jay Z he’s a b*tch and that his wife is a broke whore,” one text reads, as published by The Blast.
+“Oh yeah, and tell Jay Z he’s a b*tch and that his wife is a broke wh**e,” one text reads, as published by The Blast.

 “If I see either of them in my life, they’ll find themselves inside a 13-foot gator,” he continued.